 This portfolio is specifically designed for clients who specify either a Medium Risk or Higher Risk strategy and who seek to achieve long term capital growth.

 This portfolio will typically hold no more than 20% in lower risk classified investments and is unlikely to hold more than 15% in higher risk investments.

-It is is appropriate tor clients targeting an annual return of around 9%.
-This portfolio is benchmarked against the MSCI PIMFA Private Investor Growth Portfolio Index.
+It is appropriate for clients targeting an annual return of around 9%.

+This portfolio is benchmarked against the MSCI PIMFA Stock Market Growth Portfolio Index.